sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 ## 3.2 Pre-view of the Data

-The dataset contained four directories: monet_tfrec, photo_tfrec, monet_jpg, and photo_jpg.
-The monet_tfrec and monet_jpg directories contained the same painting images, and the photo_tfrec and photo_jpg directories contained the same photos.
-I used the TFRecords as per the Kaggle's recommendation.

-The monet directories contained Monet paintings.
+The dataset contained four directories: money_tfrec, photo_tfrec, money_jpg, and photo_jpg.
+The monet_tfrec and monet_jpg directories contained the same painting and photo images, respectively.
+I followed the TFRecords dataset.
+The monet directories contained paintings of Monet.
 I used these images to train my model.

 The photo directories contained photos.
-I added Monet's styling to these images via GAN architectures.
-CycleGAN dataset contains other artists styles as well.
+I modified the images to have the same style as Monet using machine learning algorithms (GAN architectures).
+The CycleGAN dataset includes other artists' styles as well.

 **Files**
-monet_jpg - 300 Monet paintings sized 256x256 in JPEG format
+- monet_jpg - 300 Monet paintings sized 256x256 in JPEG format
-monet_tfrec - 300 Monet paintings sized 256x256 in TFRecord format
+- monet_tfrec - 300 Monet paintings sized 256x256 in TFRecord format
-photo_jpg - 7028 photos sized 256x256 in JPEG format
+- photo_jpg - 7028 photos sized 256x256 in JPEG format
-photo_tfrec - 7028 photos sized 256x256 in TFRecord format
+- photo_tfrec - 7028 photos sized 256x256 in TFRecord format

 ![photo_and_monet_example.jpg](/images/monet/monet1.jpg)